jollytoad/deno_http_fns/packages/examples/docs/getting-started.md

 configuration, so I like to create a separate entry point for that, and use a helper function to add logging, read local TLS certs etc.

-We're also going to rebuild our routes module automatically on restart.
+We're also going to rebuild our routes module automatically on restart, so we also need to be able to deal with an initially non-existing or modified routes module.

 ```sh
 deno add @http/host-deno-local